Skip to content

 Inventory, Playbooks, and Modules — The Three Core Concepts

-1. The Inventory: A simple file (INI or YAML) that lists the servers you want to manage.
-You can organize these into groups like [webservers] or [databases] to target specific logic to specific hardware.
-In production, you'll often use dynamic inventory — pulling host lists directly from AWS, GCP, or Azure APIs so your inventory stays accurate as servers are created and destroyed.
-Static inventories are fine for learning and small setups, but once you're past 20 servers with autoscaling, dynamic inventory isn't optional — it's survival.
+1. The Inventory: A file (INI or YAML) that lists the servers you want to manage, organized into groups like [webservers] or [databases].
+The inventory is your single source of truth about what exists.
+In production, you'll almost always use dynamic inventory — pulling host lists directly from AWS, GCP, or Azure APIs so your inventory stays accurate as servers are created and destroyed by autoscaling.
+Static inventories work for learning and small fixed fleets under 20 servers, but once you have autoscaling groups or spot instances, a static file becomes a liability.
+Stale IPs, terminated instances, missing new nodes — a static inventory in an elastic environment is a disaster on a timer.

-3. Modules: These are the 'tools' in the toolbox.
-Instead of writing complex bash scripts, you use modules like apt, yum, service, or copy.
-These modules are idempotent, meaning they check the current state of the server and only make changes if the server doesn't already match your desired state.
-The shell and command modules are the notable exceptions — they run blindly every time, which is why experienced Ansible users avoid them unless there's no dedicated module alternative.
+3. Modules: The tools in the toolbox.
+Instead of writing bash scripts, you use modules like apt, yum, service, copy, or template.
+These modules are idempotent — they check the current state of the server and only make changes when the server doesn't match your desired state.
+The shell and command modules are the notable exceptions.
+They run unconditionally every time, which is exactly why experienced Ansible engineers avoid them unless there is genuinely no dedicated module alternative.

 io/thecodeforge/ansible/inventory.ini · INI